 I’m leaving a few words of wisdom for you, so you can feel ready to go (and maybe a little more excited!) when your TBD invite pops up in your inbox.

-- Think ahead.
 Prepare a few follow-up points for discussion in the event that your idea is selected.
-Additionally, consider your natural strengths and which roles might fit during the TBD (e.g. facilitator, note-taker, encourager, specialist who chimes in less frequently but makes high-impact points, etc.).
+Additionally, consider your natural strengths and which roles might fit during the TBD (e.g. facilitator, note-taker, encourager, knowledge specialist, etc.).
 Think about successful meetings you have taken part in, and what made them efficient.
 All roles can be impactful, including the timekeeper, so there’s no losing role; select a role that fits you.
 It is best to work within the range of your natural disposition.

-- Meet people.
 Consider arriving for the interview 30 minutes early.
 When you arrive, introduce yourself to a number of other applicants—it is nice to have allies in the discussion room.
 If you are on campus, there may be a large group of people milling about, but everyone will eventually be split into groups of (typically) six prospective students.
-If you are interviewing in a hub city, this group may be only 6 or 12 people.
+If you are interviewing in a hub city, this group may be only six people.
 Either way, by using this approach, you will likely have already met someone on your team.
 This simple gesture goes a long way in building trust with strangers, especially when you have limited time to select and develop one winning solution.

 All that being said, nothing compares to experience.
 By participating in a mock TBD, you can calm your nerves, better understand what to expect, and have fun with the interview.
 Stratus offers interview prep specific to the Wharton Team-based Discussion (TBD) including a group Skype with other candidates who are preparing for the interview.